Skip to content

 We have reached out to the local Friends of Cator and Alexandra parks group about helping coordinate ecological surveying so that the value of the habitat that has been damaged can be more clearly understood.
 Good progress is being made by the group on gathering relevant data.
 If you would like to help – you can contact them direct here

-We hope the owner will constructively engage with the Council on planting and creating new habitat to support nature’s recovery as part of their efforts to compensate for the established oak trees lost.
-Long term there is potential for the area to become a thriving woodland with more species diversity – including trees like holly, yew, hornbeam and ash to help attract an even wider range of species.
+With sensitive and well planted replanting, long term there is potential for the area to become a thriving woodland with more species diversity – including trees like holly, yew, hornbeam and ash to help attract an even wider range of species.
 Using some of the felled wood create stumperies and wood piles would also go some way to repair some of the ecological damage done.
-Unfortunately currently there is appeal against the replanting order, although we do not anticipate this will be upheld.

 The trees felled cannot be sold as the perpetrator of a breached TPO is not allowed to benefit financially from cutting protected trees.
 We hope therefore that they can be put to good use locally including some being woodchipped to create mulch for the new trees.